Getting Started with AgentBoot

 Claude Code reads

 .claude/automatically.
-No setup required on each developer's machine beyond having Claude Code installed.
+No install required on each developer's machine beyond having Claude Code.
 The personas and instructions are active the moment they clone the repo and open Claude Code. -

 Slash commands are ready to use.
 Share the invocation table from